Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: The enhanced algorithm

 The proof uses the same argument as for Lemma~\ref{lem:canon-F}.
 W.l.o.g. assume $f_{ij}>\bar f_{ij}$ for an arc $ij$, and consider the difference graph $D_{f,\bar f}$.
 Since $\rho_f\equiv\rho_{\bar f}\equiv b$ and $f_{ij}>\bar f_{ij}$, Claim~\ref{cl:cycle} is applicable and shows that $ij$ must be contained on a cycle $C\subseteq E_{f,\bar f}$.
 For every arc $ab\in C$, $ab\in E^F_{\bar f}$ and $ba\in E^F_f$ follows (using $\ole F\subseteq E^F_{\bar f}\cap E^F_f$).
 By (\ref{cond:F-opt}),

 Now convexity yields $C'_{ab}(f_{ab})=C'_{ab}(\bar f_{ab})$ for all $ab\in C$.
-Assumption~\ref{assump:lin-nonlin-igazi} implies that all arcs in $C$ are linear, in particular, $ij$ is linear.
-This immediately proofs {\em (i)}.
+The condition (\ref{assump:lin-nonlin-igazi}) implies that all arcs in $C$ are linear, in particular, $ij$ is linear.
+This immediately proves {\em (i)}.
 To verify {\em (ii)}, observe that all above inequalities must hold with equality.

-This suggests the following simple method to transform an $F$-optimal solution $f$ to an optimal $f^*$.
+This suggests the following simple method to transform an $F$-optimal solution $f$ to an optimal $f^*$ of (\ref{probl}).
 For every nonlinear arc $ij$, we must have $f^*_{ij}=f_{ij}$.
 Let $H\subseteq E$ be the set of linear arcs satisfying $\pi_j-\pi_i=C'_{ij}(f_{ij})$.
 Consider the solutions $h$ of the following feasible circulation problem:

 We claim that the feasible solutions to this circulation problem are precisely the optimal solutions to (\ref{probl}).
-Indeed, if $f^*$ is an optimal solution, then (\ref{cond:F-opt}) and {\em (ii)} imply that $f^*_{ij}=f_{ij}$ for all $ij\in E\setminus H$ and $ij\in H$ for every arc with $f_{ij}\neq f^*_{ij}$.
+Indeed, if $f^*$ is an optimal solution, then {\em (i)} and {\em (ii)} imply that $f^*_{ij}=f_{ij}$ for all $ij\in E\setminus H$ and $ij\in H$ for every arc with $f_{ij}\neq f^*_{ij}$.
 The degree conditions are satisfied because of $\rho_{f^*}\equiv\rho_f\equiv b$.
 Conversely, every feasible circulation $h$ is an optimal solution to (\ref{probl}), since $(h,\pi)$ satisfies (\ref{cond:opt}). \end{proof}

 In every step of our algorithm we will have a scaling parameter $\Delta\ge 0$ and a revealed arc set $F\subseteq F^*$.
 The Basic algorithm used the notion of $\Delta$-feasibility; it has to be modified according to $F$.
 Let $E_f^F(\Delta)$ denote the set of arcs in $E_f^F$ with residual capacity at least $\Delta$.
 That is,